Anything but Love: Second season

 As the second season opened, there were new faces and adjustments in the series, along with further progress in Hannah and Marty's relationship.
 Each episode now began with a prologue scene in which Marty and Hannah had lunch at a diner while having a conversation which poked fun at life's trivial conventions (i.e., clothing styles, dating habits, etc.).
 A sneak preview of these segments aired in ABC network promos for the show in August 1989, advertising the show's return in its original Tuesday night time slot after a three-month break.
 The following month, Anything but Love moved to Wednesday nights at 9:30/8:30c.

 In the season premiere, Hannah returned from vacation to find that the magazine had been taken over by new owners, becoming a weekly publication and being renamed the Chicago Weekly.
 Norman was replaced by a new editor, the ultra-hip Catherine Hughes (played by performance artist and former Bongwater member Ann Magnuson), who instantly promoted Hannah to writer.
 Pamela was also gone, and arriving in her place was English TV critic Brian Allquist (Joseph Maher), whose reviews became one of the more popular features of the Weekly, but not without its fair share of controversy.
-Harold and Kelly (as played by actor/playwrights Billy Van Zandt, and Jane Milmore, who also served as story consultants on the show at this time) were other new staff members.
-For unexplained reasons, Julie's last name changed to Bennett; however, under the new ownership, he remained as editor's assistant.
+Harold and Kelly (as played by actor/playwrights Billy Van Zandt and Jane Milmore, who also served as story consultants on the show at this time) were other new staff members.
+For unexplained reasons, Jules's last name changed to Bennett; however, under the new ownership, he remained as editor's assistant.

 Hannah and Marty were now fighting off a stronger sexual attraction, and their close calls with intimacy and courtship intensified, which resulted in hilarious and comedically challenging situations.
 To give Hannah an outlet in which she could sort out her feelings for Marty, and her love life in general, the producers added her long-time best friend, Robin Dulitski (Holly Fulger), who also acted as Hannah's landlord.
 Hannah and Robin had an in-joke running back from their teenage years, in which they pictured themselves married by their thirties to dashing brothers named Schmenkman.
 For fun, they both regularly called each other "Mrs. Schmenkman".
 Robin was truly rooting for a Hannah/Marty relationship; at one point, however, she started feeling herself drawn to Marty, which resulted in them sharing a brief kiss.
 Marty was not as interested in dating Robin as she was in him, so after a brief disappointment, Robin re-channeled her energy in helping Hannah realize her feelings for Marty.
-Various family members of Marty's began making further guest appearances, as the emphasis on the character's Jewish culture became more prominent.
+Various members of Marty's family began making further guest appearances, as the emphasis on the character's Jewish culture became more prominent.
 While the two danced around their attraction, they continued to date others from time to time.
 Later in the season, Marty introduces Hannah to his ex-fiancée at his family's seder, upon which Hannah feels that the two may still have feelings for each other.